Reiner Heidorn: Green, Infinity, and Dissolution

 Reiner Heidorn – painter

-1966 born in Bavaria, lives in Weilheim/Bavaria /autodidact
+1966 born in Bavaria,lives and works in Weilheim/Bavaria /autodidact

 Galerie Benjamin Eck, Munich, Germany 2024